 For a mid-range accommodation, check out Fairhotel, a new boutique hotel just a little off the city center sporting bright pastel rooms, a Finnish sauna, and a sky bar with views of Brno.
 It’s perfect for relaxing romantic stays.

 Brno’s recent popularity as an expat hub (thanks to low prices and a great food and drinks scene) also prompted the increase in holiday rentals and apartments in the area.
 Some of the best-rated apartments in Brno include: Square Apartment (two-bedroom apartments for four start at USD 150) and Haas Apartments (apartments for four start at USD 90).
 If you’re traveling with a group, these are the best value options you can find in Brno.

-By train: Brno can be reached by train or bus from Prague (2 hours, 30 minutes travel time) and Vienna (1 hour, 30 minutes), and Budapest (4 hours).
+Land travel: Brno can be reached by train or bus from Prague (2 hours, 30 minutes), Vienna (1 hour, 30 minutes), and Budapest (4 hours).
 You can book your tickets online here.

 Brno is the main gateway to the South Moravian wine region – a region worth exploring for castle towns like Mikulov, vineyards, nature and cultural trails, and historical landmarks.
 If you love wine, hearty food and the outdoors, spend 3-5 days in the Czech Republic’s intoxicating wine region.

 While you could easily spend months in the Czech Republic, here are my top tips for visiting Prague and Cesky Krumlov in 5 days, especially for first-timers to the Czech Republic.